Pekka Huhtaniemi

 Pekka Juhani Huhtaniemi (born 9 November 1949, in Valkeakoski) is a Finnish diplomat.
-He served as Finland's ambassador to the United Kingdom in 2010-2015.
-In 2006-2010, Huhtaniemi was the Undersecretary of State for Trade in Foreign Affairs.
+He served as Finland's ambassador to the United Kingdom from 2010 to 2015.
+From 2006 to 2010, Huhtaniemi was the Undersecretary of State for Trade in Foreign Affairs.

 Early life and education

 Huhtaniemi graduated as an undergraduate in 1968 and a Master of Political Science from the University of Helsinki in 1971.

 Career

 Huhtaniemi joined the Ministry for Foreign Affairs in 1972.

-From 1995 to 1998, Huhtaniemi served as chief cabinet secretary to Erkki Liikanen, at the European Commission, in Brussels.
-He served as Ambassador at the Finnish Permanent Representation in Geneva, 1998-2003 and in Oslo, 2003-2005.
+From 1995 to 1998, Huhtaniemi served as chief cabinet secretary to Erkki Liikanen at the European Commission in Brussels.
+He served as Ambassador at the Finnish Permanent Representation in Geneva, 1998-2003 and Oslo, 2003-2005.